Spy Court Fast Facts

 August 5, 2007 - President Bush signs into law the Protect America of 2007 which updates the Foreign Surveillance Act of 1978, but only for a period of six months.
 The new law gives the attorney general or the director of national intelligence the authority to approve surveillance of suspected terrorists overseas, bypassing the Foreign Intelligence Surveillance Court.

-April 2011 - The Justice Dept. announces that FISC approved all of the 1,511 surveillance applications put before it in 2010.
+April 2011 - The Justice Department announces that FISC approved all of the 1,511 surveillance applications put before it in 2010.
 Five cases were withdrawn by the government.

 June 5, 2013 - British newspaper The Guardian publishes a top secret FISA court order requiring Verizon to turn over millions of its customers' telephone records to the National Security Agency.
 According to the report, the order was requested by the FBI and gives the NSA blanket access to the phone records of millions of Americans.